 Take daily to boost immunity during the cold season or use in acute situations to shorten the duration of a cold.
 Learn more about our elderberry syrup here.

 A Note on Elderberry and Autoimmune Disorders

-If you have an Autoimmune Disease like me, you may have heard that you shouldn't take herbs that increase your immune system.
-I've asked many herbalists about this to see what their experience is and they tend to disagree.
+If you have an autoimmune disease like me, you may have heard that you shouldn't take herbs that stimulate the immune system.
+I've asked many herbalists about this to see what their experience is in regard to Elderberry and they tend to disagree.
 I disagree as well.
-In my personal experience, taking Elderberry Syrup is safe for me as long as I am not having an active autoimmune attack.
+In my personal experience, taking Elderberry Syrup is safe for me as long as I am not having an active autoimmune flare.
 Since Celiac Disease is easily managed by remaining completely gluten free, I feel that it is safe for me to take Elderberry Syrup as a preventative measure daily as long as I haven't been recently ill.

 Stay well my friends,

 Bove, D. (2010, January 1).
 Influenza and Elderberry.
 Retrieved February 10, 2018, from http://www.gaiaherbs.com/articles/detail/9/Influenza-and-Elderberry

 Curran, D. (2017, August 9).
 3 benefits of black elderberry syrup for our immune system -.
 Retrieved February 10, 2018, from http://www.ethnoherbalist.com/benefits-of-elderberry-black-elderberry-syrup-for-colds/